professional portraits for Linkedin and cv

 If you come together with a partner or co-worker we can handle two sessions at once for a special price.

-This photography sessions, as all sessions, is being followed by personal post processing by the photographer of your images.
+This photography session, as all sessions, is being followed by personal post processing by the photographer of your images.
 For this special offer you can download 6 images included in this fee.

 Extra images can also be downloaded from your personal portfolio page for a year long and for a small extra fee.